simonachkar/redux-app/README.md

 - For simplicity, you will use an already created skeleton and then add the Redux part to it.
 - I am using yarn, but feel free to use npm if you want.
 - The full code is [here](https://github.com/simonachkar/redux-app)
+- It is highly recommended to use Chrome for this and install the React Developer Tools extension [link here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

 ## Ready?
 Set.
 Code!